 As discussed in the CD&A of this proxy, we target pay and benefits at competitive levels based on the job duties and location of the employee.
-It is our philosophy to offer total remuneration opportunities that actively support recruiting, motivating and retaining talented employees at all levels within our organization.
+It is our philosophy to offer total remuneration opportunities that actively support recruiting, motivating, and retaining talented employees at all levels within our organization.

-Our workforce is global - we have employees located in more than 30 countries around the world.
+Our workforce is global - we have employees located in 35 countries around the world.
 Our international employee footprint is driven by the needs of our clients, with the majority of our employees working at client sites outside of the United States.
-As such, when interpreting our CEO Pay Ratio results, it is important to keep in mind that pay practices vary by country based on client contract terms, local statutory requirements, cost of living and applicable local market competitive pay practices.
+As such, when interpreting our pay ratio results, it is important to keep in mind that pay practices vary by country based on client contract terms, local statutory requirements, cost of living and applicable local market competitive pay practices.

-Lastly, total compensation for our Senior Executives is comprised of a significant portion that varies based on financial and stock price performance of the Company.
-Eighty-two (82%) percent of our CEO's total pay varies with performance while the majority of pay for our median employee (81%) is fixed base salary and overtime.
-The equity portion of the CEO's pay used in the CEO Pay Ratio calculation reflects his "opportunity" and the actual value of these awards will vary based on stock price and performance.
+Lastly, total compensation for our senior executives is comprised of a significant portion that varies based on financial and stock price performance of the Company.
+Eighty-two percent (82%) of our CEO's total pay varies with performance while the majority of pay for our median employee (eighty-eight percent (88%)) is fixed base salary and overtime.
+The equity portion of the CEO's pay used in the pay ratio calculation reflects his "opportunity" and the actual value of these awards will vary based on stock price and performance.